kkonopko/kkonopko.github.io/_posts/2020-03-18-taking-advantage-of-fde.md

 I do like the idea of self- (always) encrypting drives.
 It's very convenient and transparent, also with regards to disk I/O performance.
-There's nothing required to encrypted data, as it is encrypted all the time by default.
-The key is to only lock the disk when powered off, which typically is enabled by setting a password.
-This is also convenient for having full-system encryption, which typically is not trivial when using software solutions like LUKS (typically the boot and possibly system partitions are left not encrypted, mostly for simplicity).
+There's nothing required to encrypt data, as it is encrypted all the time by default.
+The key is to only lock the disk when powered off, which is enabled by setting a password.
+This is also convenient for having full-system encryption, which typically is not trivial when using software solutions like LUKS (boot and possibly system partitions are left not encrypted, mostly for simplicity).

 I do have a bad experience with self-encrypting drive which was used as an experiment in a self-built FreeNAS box.
 FreeNAS offered storing the disk